hold·back (noun) A hidden payment manufacturers make to dealers on every vehicle sold. You were never supposed to know about it. That’s the point.

 What to ask Pricing Report Services Dealer Concierge Services Holdback

 Who funds the service?
-Dealer referral fees & buyer data Dealer relationships & commission ✓ Your flat fee.
+Dealer referral fees & buyer data Dealer relationships & commission ✓ Your fee at booking.
 Nothing else.

 Live, 1-on-1 advisory?
-No — PDF data report only No — sourcing service only ✓ 1–2 hour live Zoom session
+No, PDF data report only No, sourcing service only ✓ 90-minute live Zoom session

 Evening & weekend availability?
 Mon–Fri, business hours only Varies ✓ Always